Email bounce management

 Bounce types and actions

-Bloomreach Engagement supports the following bounce types:
+Bloomreach supports the following bounce types:

-Bounce type | Description | Action |
+| Bounce type | Description | Action |

-Soft bounce | Caused by temporary issues, such as server downtime or inbox overload.
+| Soft bounce | Caused by temporary issues such as server downtime or inbox overload.
 This only happens for Mailgun (code 602). | Track campaign event with status=soft_bounced |

-Cumulative soft bounce | Caused by temporary issues, such as full inbox, invalid recipient, and missing mail exchanger (MX) records.
+| Cumulative soft bounce | Caused by temporary issues such as a full inbox, invalid recipient, or missing MX records.
 Some issues may resolve over time, while others persist. | Track campaign event with status=soft_bounced and cumulative=true |

-Hard bounce | Happens when an email address is invalid, such as when the address doesn’t exist. | Track campaign event with status=hard_bounced and invalidate the contact |
+| Hard bounce | Happens when an email address is invalid—for example, when the address doesn't exist. | Track campaign event with status=hard_bounced and invalidate the contact |

-Preblocked | The recipient’s email service provider (ESP) blocks the email or places it on a suppression list before delivery. | Track campaign event with status=preblocked and invalidate the contact |
+| Preblocked | The recipient's email service provider (ESP) blocks the email or places it on a suppression list before delivery. | Track campaign event with status=preblocked and invalidate the contact |

-Complained | Email was delivered.
-The recipient marked the email as spam. | Track campaign event with status=complained and revoke consent for the particular campaign |
+| Complained | The email was delivered, but the recipient marked it as spam. | Track campaign event with status=complained and revoke consent for the particular campaign |

 Important